 - Black Friday - because... deals!
 (I got a TV last year, 65 inches for under $160.00.
 Did I need a TV?
 No, not at all.
 Am I still walking past where I should hang it up?
 Yes, I sure am.
 It was a completely superfluous purchase based off my biased mistrust of Samsung products...but it was a deal!)

 - February for Black History Month! - the shortest month of the year

 June gets a honorable mention for Juneteenth.
 To be clear: no, I don't dislike Kwanzaa.
 The tenets are ones that many communities should adopt, but it does not make the list mostly because I was raised with the tradition of having to "make" your gifts and to quote Kimberly "Sweet Brown" Wilkins, "Ain't nobody got time for that".

 Ok, so maybe we are a tad early this year, but for good reason.
-This year, SJSU, SJPL, and SJCC are working together to collaborate and share many exciting events to celebrate Black History Month.
+This year, SJSU King Library, SJPL, and SJCC are working together to collaborate and share many exciting events to celebrate Black History Month.
 Some of these events are starting before we even get into February, which is why I felt I needed to get this out to you ASAP.
 My hope is that many of you will be able to attend some of these wonderful events — see the Art of the African Diaspora exhibit hosted by San Jose State University or visit the San José Public Library California Room to finally see Edmonia Lewis's collection I mentioned in previous blogs.

 In Truth, All it Takes is a Spark